qcscine/molassembler/README.md

   symmetry positions when adding or removing a ligand as well as when a transition between symmetries of same size are sought.

 ## Integrating

 Is minimally dependent on boost and Eigen.
-If you choose to use \c constexpr precalculated angles for the square antiprismatic symmetry for better angle function correctness, the library is also dependent on ConstexprMagic.
+If you choose to use constexpr precalculated angles for the square antiprismatic symmetry for better angle function correctness, the library is also dependent on ConstexprMagic.

+## Compilation

+Note that gcc versions 6.3.3. and 7.1.0 are unable to compile the tests.
+Memory use becomes excessive and leads to compiler crash.
+This is likely to do with some constexpr algorithm memory allocation issue.
+Clang compiles the tests just fine with minimal memory use and time usage.